mdonkers/dotfiles/HIBERNATE-DEBUG.md

   this machine accepts and uses `platform`, which has worked repeatedly.
 - The power key hibernates directly.
 Closing the lid suspends using s2idle.
   Suspend-then-hibernate is deliberately not enabled.
+- `systemd-hibernate.service` has a local drop-in that calls `bin/hibernate-device-hook`.
+It unbinds the Intel Bluetooth PCIe device before hibernation and rebinds it after either restore or rollback, avoiding the driver's unreliable hibernation callback.

 Do not re-add `init_on_free=1`.
 On kernels 7.0 and 7.1 it reproducibly caused a hard hang immediately after the hibernation image reached 100% during restore.